 Existing licenced aggregate operations (whether pit or quarry) are recognized on Schedule 'A' to this Plan and are designated Aggregate.
 New pit or quarry operations outside the Aggregate designation areas on Schedule 'A' shall be established by amendment to this Official Plan.

-Within the Aggregate designation on Schedule 'A' the predominant use of lands shall be for the quarrying and extraction of gravel, sand, stone, and other aggregates.
-Associated operations such as blasting, crushing, screening, washing, aggregate blending, aggregate storage, aggregate recycling (including asphalt and concrete), and associated buildings may be permitted provided these associated operations are compatible with other uses permitted by this Plan.
+4.3.3.1 concrete), and associated buildings may be permitted provided these associated operations are compatible with other uses permitted by this Plan.
 Permanent concrete batching plants, and permanent asphalt batching plants may be permitted by placement in a separate zone category provided these associated operations are compatible with other uses permitted by this Plan and in no way retard the rehabilitation of these areas for other land use.
-The Zoning By-law will differentiate between permanent and portable asphalt and concrete batching plants and outline separate zone provisions applying thereto.
+The Zoning By law will differentiate between permanent and portable asphalt and concrete batching plants and outline separate zone provisions applying thereto.